How Seagate SSDs Fail

 What Should I Do if My Seagate SSD Is Not Detected?

 A Seagate SSD that doesn't appear in BIOS has a dead Phison controller, a shorted power management component, or corrupted firmware that prevents initialization.
-A BarraCuda showing "SATAFIRM S11" is detected but locked; a drive that's completely invisible is a different failure class.
+A BarraCuda showing "SATAFIRM S11" is detected but locked; a drive that's invisible is a different failure class.

 Before sending the drive, rule out the obvious.
 These checks take two minutes & cost nothing.